Parcelli/Introduction-to-QIIME/Workflow-microbiome.md

 --o-removed-table removed-table.qza
 ```
 This command generates two feature tables:

-*The filtered-tabledeblur.qza - contains only features that are also present in the tree,
+*The filtered-tabledeblur.qza* - contains only features that are also present in the tree,

-*removed-table.qza - contains features not present in the tree.
+*removed-table.qza* - contains features not present in the tree.

 * Visualize the phylogenetic tree
+The phylogenetic tree artifact produced can be readily visualized using [q2-empress](https:// github.com/biocore/empress) or iTOL’s (Letunic & Bork, 2019) interactive web-based tool by simply uploading the artifact at [itol](https:// itol.embl.de/ upload.cgi.)

+## Taxonomic classification